Richard Salisbury Student Fellowship

 * IRB: For research involving human subjects, Institutional Review Board (IRB) applications should be submitted electronically by the deadline, but need not be approved by the deadline.
 If selected for a fellowship, IRB applications will then be considered for approval.

-Success proposals: Students may view successful proposals in the Office of Student Fellowships, Laird 132, or click here to see examples.
+Success proposals: Students may view successful proposals in the Dean of the College Office, Laird 131, or click here to see examples.